-The tour begins at Denmark’s first citizen workshop for history and arts, Storm 20, where we will see its interactive lighting design.
-Then we walk through the city centre to see and hear about the replacement of 20.000 luminaires to LED across the city.
-We will also hear about a new way of using lighting for a more secure pedestrian traffic.
+The tour begins at Denmark’s first citizen workshop for history and the arts, Storm 20, where we will see its interactive lighting design.
+Then we will go by bus and walk through the city centre to observe and hear about the replacement of 20,000 luminaires with LEDs across the city.
+We will also hear about a new way of using lighting for more secure pedestrian traffic.
 At the end of the tour we will visit Nikolaj Square and Art Gallery to see how they are creating a new way for audiences to engage with light art in a public space.

 #3 Interactive lighting at paths and square & art lighting in Egedal and Roskilde

 Departure from Malmö 16.30 → Arrival Malmö 22.00